Hasan Minhaj

 Hasan Minhaj (/ˈhʌsən ˈmɪnhɑː(d)ʒ/ HUSS-ən-_-MIN-hahzh-,_--hahj; (Note: The pronunciation /həˈsɑːn mɪˈnɑːdʒ/ hə-SAHN-_-min-AHJ is one variant Minhaj himself has used, for example during his comedy speech at the 2017 White House Correspondents' Dinner.
 However, in his public life, he has more recently adopted the pronunciation /ˈhʌsən ˈmɪnhɑːdʒ/ HUSS-ən-_-MIN-hahj or /ˈmɪnhɑːʒ/ MIN-hahzh, for example, on his Netflix show Patriot Act with Hasan Minhaj, including in the second season ("Volume 2") episode "Censorship in China" at 0:25-0:35 and 4:05-4:15, and on the Ellen Show in 2019, correcting the host and repeating the pronunciation /ˈmɪnhɑːʒ/ MIN-hahzh multiple times.) born September 23, 1985) is an American comedian and actor.
 Much of his comedy involves Indian culture and the modern American political landscape through the use of satire, observational comedy and dark comedy.
 His Netflix series Patriot Act with Hasan Minhaj won an Emmy Award, a Peabody Award, and two Webby Awards.
 In 2019, he was listed in Times annual list of the 100 most influential people in the world.

 After working as a stand-up comedian and appearing in minor television roles, Minhaj came to prominence for his work on The Daily Show as its senior correspondent from 2014 to 2018.
 He was the featured speaker at the 2017 White House Correspondents’ Dinner.
 His first stand-up comedy special, Homecoming King, released on Netflix in May 2017, received positive reviews from critics and won him his first Peabody Award in 2018.

 Minhaj left The Daily Show in August 2018 to host a weekly comedy show, Patriot Act with Hasan Minhaj, which debuted on Netflix in October 2018.
 In April 2019, he won his second Peabody Award for Patriot Act.
 Minhaj released his second Netflix special, Hasan Minhaj: The King's Jester, in 2022, and appeared in season two of the Apple TV+ drama series The Morning Show in a recurring role.

-Following a New Yorker interview with Minhaj, the periodical published an article on how he embellished or exaggerated various anecdotes about being the victim of discrimination in his comedy specials and in other interviews.
-Minhaj responded to the reporting, establishing further context and providing fuller text from the interview in a YouTube video response.

 Early life

 Hasan Minhaj was born on September 23, 1985, in Davis, California, to Indian Muslim parents from Aligarh, Uttar Pradesh.
-His parents, Najme and Seema Minhaj (née Usmani), immigrated to the United States from India.
+His parents, Najme and Seema Minhaj, immigrated to the United States from India.
 After his birth, he and his father, an organic chemist, remained in the U.S. His mother returned to India for eight years to complete medical school, visiting the U.S. after three years to give birth to his sister in 1989.
 Minhaj attended Davis Senior High School, graduating in 2003.
 He graduated from the University of California, Davis, with a Bachelor of Arts degree in political science in 2007.